Sahilmandewar6/Task1.Titanic-Survuival-Prediction/README.md

 Python for data preprocessing and machine learning model development.
 Jupyter Notebook for exploratory data analysis and model training.
 Pandas, NumPy, and scikit-learn for data manipulation and machine learning.
-Power BI for creating interactive and insightful dashboards.

 GitHub for version control and collaboration.**